Jstra10/Capstone-11.03.23/CAPTSTONE_README.md

 Step II:
 Created a Dashboard in PowerBI, with visuals regarding increasing darkness and arrest records.
-This allowed a quick understanding the data for the anlaysis in R.
+This allowed a quick understanding the data for the anlaysis in R. You can see the average arrests per day was 142.92.
+The average while the darkness was increasing averaged 145, while 140 average arrests occured while the sunlight was increasing.
+You can also see the largest amount of arrests (1184) occured when the darkness exceeded the sunlight.

 ![My Image](Documentation/BI_Dashboard.PNG)

-Querried the data from R Studio, and formatted/cleaned for testing analysis.

 Step III:
 Created additional visualizations in R Studio to view the variable relationships.